HaoyangChen/ifu-2/README.md

 -   We used [Vercel](https://vercel.com/), a platform that deploys project automatically on every PR with the Github integration, to deploy the website
     -   all commits pushed to dev branch will update [https://test.ifu-china.com/](https://test.ifu-china.com/)
-    -   all commits pushed to master branch will update both [https://ifu-china.com/](https://ifu-china.com/) and [https://www.ifu-china.com/](https://www.ifu-china.com/)
+    -   all commits pushed to master branch will update [https://ifuglobal.org/](https://ifuglobal.org/)
     -   Because we specified to use dev branch for development，you should submit a pull request [Pull Request](https://github.com/HaoyangChen/ifu-2/pulls) from dev branch to master branch

 ## Copyright & License